 Keep practising

 Staff actively look for opportunities to practise the key skills – even midday staff use the language around the skills to support pupils at unstructured parts of the day.
 Teaching staff identify on medium term plans, the subject areas across the curriculum where specific skills and skill steps can be embedded.
 These are then considered in the planning stages and implemented into lessons; icons are included on lesson presentations as reminders.
 In line with our careers curriculum, weekly ‘Professional Plenaries’ highlight how different careers may link to learning and the transferable skills that might benefit this career.
 SLT monitoring of books and lessons ensure that essential skills are prioritised; Skills Builder objectives are implemented onto the School development plan and key priorities are visited throughout the academic year.
-Moving forward, we are hoping to implement Skills Builder Ambassadors to further develop the profile of the skills across the community.

 Bring it to life